robotology/blocktest/README.md

 ## 7.2.
 Using the parameter

-In the test you can specify the table name you want to use, the paameter name is surround by
+In the test you can specify the table name you want to use, the parameter name is surrounded by
 $:

 ```xml